SvenMaack/KT-Aurora/src/src/nativeMain/kotlin/lib/base/Readme.md

           -------------------
           |                  |
        Comment               |
-                     TagWithAttributes //validates the tag name
+                     TagWithAttributes //validates the tag name and adds attributes
                              |
                         TagContainer //supports tags as children
                              |